 This beautiful park is huge and includes well laid out trails that are maintained for easy access.
 Walk along the Ocmulgee River on paved paths or grab a bike and make your way through more of the park.
 Visitors may even see others enjoying kayaking on the river as well as plenty of wildlife in the area.
 There is plenty of green space to stretch your legs as well as bring the family dog for a nice afternoon of exercise.
 Kids will enjoy the playground as well as different community activities that take place in Amerson River Park throughout the year.

 This American Indian site, operated by the National Park Service, features prehistoric Indian mounds shares about the many civilizations that made this area home.
-A great stop for families with children, the Ocmulgee National Monument features an underground facility and museum as well as many trails in the area.
+A great stop for families with children, the Ocmulgee Mounds National Historical Park features an underground facility and museum as well as many trails in the area.
 The visitor center is very informative and is a great stop to learn all about Native American heritage.